KesseNones/KnockOffBreakout/README.txt

 	and gets faster as the ball gets faster.
 This helps compensate for the gradual speed increase of the ball.

-	Set the terminal to dark theme so it's readable and added several cheat codes to it that can be explained using the ? command in the terminal.
+	Set the terminal to dark theme so it's readable, made it bigger, and added several cheat codes to it that can be explained using the ? command in the terminal.
+	Some of the cheat codes include setting the level, enabling god mode, instantly winning the game, adding lives, and more.

 	Added a variety of custom text that indicates the game state.
 	Examples include the any key press prompt, the game over message, etc.

-	Added a variety of custom sounds for mecahnics like the explosions, ball bounces, and announcements that go with the game messages.
+	Added a variety of custom sounds for mechanics like the explosions, ball bounces, and announcements that go with the game messages.

 	Replaced given ball with custom made ball based on plasma noise render.